 Most believe that in dealing with people our only basic choice is: sacrifice ourselves to others by being altruistic or sacrifice others to ourselves by being “selfish.”
-In Defense of Selfishness rejects this false alternative.
+The Tyranny of Need rejects this false alternative.
 It rejects the entire premise of sacrifice, by which one man’s gain comes only at the price of another man’s loss.
 Rather, it proposes a true alternative to altruism, one in which people deal each another not by sacrificing but by offering value for value, to mutual benefit, and by refusing to seek the unearned.
 This is an alternative, based on Ayn Rand’s ethics of rational self-interest, under which individuals live principled, honest, self-respecting, productive lives, and enjoy a fundamental harmony of interests.

 This book argues that self-interest is the moral basis for a practical foreign policy.
 An eminently topical analysis—which includes an examination of the threat of Islamic totalitarianism—it demonstrates the critical need for a rational, non-predatory, egoistic foundation on which to base our dealings with other nations.

 Co-editor of OBJECTIVELY SPEAKING: Ayn Rand Interviewed (Lexington Books, 2009)

 More than two dozen interviews of Ayn Rand, spanning half a century, are featured in this collection: print interviews from the 1930s and 1940s; and edited transcripts of radio and television interviews from the 1950s through 1981.
 Interviewers include Johnny Carson, Louis Rukeyser, Mike Wallace and Edwin Newman.

 Editor/contributing author of Ayn Rand’s RETURN OF THE PRIMITIVE: The Anti-Industrial Revolution (Meridian, 1999)